stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

 !!! danger "Login nodes are not for computing"

-    Login nodes are usually shared among many users and therefore must not be used to run computationally intensive tasks.
+    Login nodes are shared among many users and therefore must not be used to run computationally intensive tasks.
 Those should be submitted to the scheduler which will dispatch them on compute nodes.

 By contrast, the shell prompt on a login node looks like this: